cran/qdap/README.md

 # qdap
 ====
 ![qdapicon](https://dl.dropbox.com/u/61803503/qdapicon.png)
-qdap (Quantitative Discourse Analysis Package) is an R package designed to assist in quantitative discourse analysis.
+[qdap](http://trinker.github.com/qdap_dev/) (Quantitative Discourse Analysis Package) is an R package designed to assist in quantitative discourse analysis.
 The package stands as a bridge between qualitative transcripts of dialogue and statistical analysis and visualization.

 ## Installation

-Currently there isn't a release on [CRAN](http://cran.r-project.org/).
+To download the development version of qdap:

-You can, however, download the [zip ball](https://github.com/trinker/qdap/zipball/master) or [tar ball](https://github.com/trinker/qdap/tarball/master), decompress and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version:
+Download the [zip ball](https://github.com/trinker/qdap/zipball/master) or [tar ball](https://github.com/trinker/qdap/tarball/master), decompress and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version:

 ```r
 # install.packages("devtools")